openphacts/ops-docker/README.md

 * Ubuntu 14.04 LTS

 These images have **not** been tested with
-Docker virtualization on non-Linux platforms (OS X, Windows).
+Docker virtualization on non-Linux platforms (OS X, Windows) or behind a firewall.

 See the
 [Docker installation](https://docs.docker.com/installation/#installation)